zhenners/pygame1/README.md

 3. Creating the display window
 4. Creating a game loop and event handling
 5. Drawing on the window (The Background and The Player)
+6. Setting the position of enemies
-6. Creating movement of characters
+7. Creating movement of characters
-7. Spawning enemies
+8. Spawning enemies
-8. Collision
+9. Collision
-9. Bonus items! - Adding sound, text (health & score) and bullets
+10. Bonus items! - Adding sound, text (health & score) and bullets

 # 1. How to use VSCode